sjmcpherson/Front-End-Developer-Learnings/CSS.md

 ###Structure & Positioning
  - IE7 fix for display:inline-block is "display:inline-block;*display: inline;zoom: 1;"
  - If you're floating an inline element, it's treated as block, so no need to include "display:block" in your stylesheet.
  - Box Sizing('box-sizing:border-box') - IE8+ forces the browser to render the box with the specific width & height, placing borders & padding inside of the box.
 Very helpful when working with 100% widths.
-Use the value 'content-box' to revert to the default setting.
+Use the value 'content-box' to revert to the default setting. *{box-sizing:border-box;} is often used to convert all elements to box-sizing.
- - Flex Box Module('display:flex;') - IE10+ For fluid layouts - http://html5-demos.appspot.com/static/css/flexbox/index.html includes '-order': for ordering structure elements '-justify-content': for aligning structure elements horizontally, 'align-items' for vertical alignment  and '-webkit-flex-direction': for positioning
+ - Flex Box Module('display:flex;') - Very powerful fluid layouts api, IE10+ - http://html5-demos.appspot.com/static/css/flexbox/index.html includes '-order': for ordering structure elements '-justify-content': for aligning structure elements horizontally, 'align-items' for vertical alignment  and '-webkit-flex-direction': for positioning
  - Multicolumn Module('column-count:value') - IE10+ Multi-column Wrapping Text layouts with "div{column-count: 3;column-width:30px;column-gap:5px;column-rule:solid 1px #ccc;}" IE10+
- - CSS Regions Module - A specification that enables rich, magazine-like text column layouts that can resize based on the browser width although not perceived by most to be part of Responsive Web Design.
+ - CSS Regions Module - A experimental specification by Adobe that enables rich, magazine-like text column layouts that can resize based on the browser width although not perceived by most to be part of Responsive Web Design.
 IE10+ & Safari 6.1+ ONLY, Google has advised that it will not be adding support to Chrome in the forseable future due to performance.
 Article on the Limitations of CSS Regions http://alistapart.com/blog/post/css-regions-considered-harmful Article on Google dumping CSS Regions http://arstechnica.com/information-technology/2014/01/google-plans-to-dump-adobe-css-tech-to-make-blink-fast-not-rich/
  - position:sticky - a new way to position elements and is conceptually similar to position: fixed.
 The difference is that an element with position: sticky behaves like position: relative within its parent, until a given offset threshold is met in the viewport.
 Little to no support caniuse.com/css-sticky